Still going strong at 41, Johnson agrees to 3-year extension

 Johnson is the only driver to win for Hendrick since the start of the 2016 season.

-“Sitting in closed-door meetings I know that there is a lot of options being explored, and I know in Rick’s heart that it’s all to put the best four cars on the race track for Hendrick Motorsports and win races and championships,” Johnson said.
+“Sitting in closed-door meetings I know that there is a lot of options being explored, and I know in Rick’s heart that it’s all to put the best four cars on the race track for Hendrick Motorsports and win races and championships,” said Johnson, who was 13th on Friday in qualifying for Sunday’s race.
 “It’s hard to tell where it’s going to go, but my faith is in Rick.”

 Now Hendrick can count on at least three more seasons from one of the sport’s greatest drivers.